Today’s Topic: Pre-Performance Anxiety and What You Can Do About It

 Turn Nervousness Into Excitement

-Okay, then finally, number three, I want you guys to get excited instead of afraid.
+Okay, then finally, number three, I want you to get excited instead of afraid.
 When people say, “Calm down,” when you’re nervous, that doesn’t help, because your brain is firing, and you have all this energy and all this adrenaline.
-What we wanna do is convert that highly activated state of nervousness to an activated state of excitement, so that you can be pumped.
+What we want to do is convert that highly activated state of nervousness to an activated state of excitement, so that you can be pumped.
 You need that energy.
-That adrenaline is what’s gonna get you your personal best.
+That adrenaline is what’s going to get you your personal best.

 It’s Proven to Improve Performance